GothenburgBitFactory/taskserver-setup/PITCHME.md

 ## First Time Sync

-You are now ready to sync your Taskwarrior client.
 You will do this differently depending on whether this is the first sync per device, or one of the many subsequent syncs.

 The first time you sync is special - the client sends all your tasks to the server.
-This is something you should only do once.
-Run this:
+This is something you should only do once on only one device.

 ```bash
 $ task sync init